fareesaM/fsd_dot_bknd/README.md

 ---

 ### Note for Execution:

 - While testing locally, use the `http://localhost:5000` link for API requests.
 - For production, use the Render-deployed link: `https://fsd-dot-bknd.onrender.com`.

 ---

 ## Conclusion

+Dine on Time is a robust backend project designed to simplify restaurant operations and enhance user experience.
+It employs a cutting-edge stack including MongoDB Atlas, AWS S3 for efficient storage, and Node.js with Express for a scalable and seamless backend.
+Key functionalities include user authentication, restaurant creation, reservation management, and pre-order capabilities.
+The live deployment on Render and the inclusion of detailed API routes make it both accessible to beginners and easy to work with for experienced developers.

 This project showcases a full-stack implementation of a restaurant management system.
 It integrates modern tools like MongoDB Atlas, AWS S3, and Node.js for a seamless experience.
 Beginners can follow the setup instructions, while recruiters can assess its features and functionality for potential opportunities.